 Dukoral … I just took my first dose.
-This is supposed to help prevent all kinds of intestinal parasitic problems, I hope so.
-I leave for DRCongo again in about 10 days and I sure don’t want a repeat of my last flight home!
+This is supposed to help you with healthy travel.
+It is designed to prevent all kinds of intestinal parasitic problems, I hope so.
+I leave for DRCongo again in about 10 days and I sure don’t want a repeat of my last flight home …

 Hopefully the rebels don’t take it all away.